-- 8.2 City of Wolverhampton College is subject to a duty under section 26 of the Counterterrorism and Security Act 2015 (the CTSA 2015), in the exercise of its functions, to have "due regard to the need to prevent people from being drawn into terrorism".
-This duty is known as the Prevent duty. - 8.3 The Prevent duty responds to the ideological challenge we face from terrorism and aspects of extremism, and the threat we face from those who promote these views.
+- 8.1 City of Wolverhampton College is subject to a duty under section 26 of the Counterterrorism and Security Act 2015 (the CTSA 2015), in the exercise of its functions, to have "due regard to the need to prevent people from being drawn into terrorism".
+This duty is known as the Prevent duty. - 8.2 The Prevent duty responds to the ideological challenge we face from terrorism and aspects of extremism and the threat from those who promote these views.
 It provides practical help to prevent people from being drawn into terrorism and ensure they are given appropriate advice and support.
 It works with a wide range of sectors (including education, criminal justice, faith, charities, online and health) where there are risks of radicalisation.
-It covers all forms of terrorism, including far right extremism and some aspects of non-violent extremism, see Annex A. - 8.4 If anyone has concerns regarding a student or apprentice becoming radicalised or is involved in an organisation which could place our students or apprentices at risk of being radicalised this needs to be reported immediately to the Safeguarding Team or their Line Manager. - 8.5 The concerns raised will be assessed by the Designated Safeguarding Lead who will then make the decision to contact the Police or make a referral to Channel.
+It covers all forms of terrorism, including Islamist extremism, far-right extremism and some aspects of non-violent extremism, see Annex A. - 8.3 If anyone has concerns about a student or apprentice becoming radicalised or is involved in an organisation that could place our students or apprentices at risk of radicalisation, this needs to be reported immediately to the Safeguarding Team or their Line Manager. - The concerns raised will be assessed by the Designated Safeguarding Lead or Deputy, who will decide whether to contact the Police or make a prevent referral.